-Apple is a market dominant in terms of monetizing mobile games.
+Apple is a market-dominant in terms of monetizing mobile games.
 As for the rivals of the company, the likes of Google and Samsung are closing the gap, according to a study of the marketing platform DeltaDNA and mobile analytics.
 The study was conducted on about 1.4 million North American users of smartphones in June 2017.

-The user experience provided by the iPhones in mobile games has been attracting passionate gamers over a decade.
+The user experience provided by the iPhones in mobile games has been attracting passionate gamers for over a decade.
 It is also clearly observable that iPhone users spend more on games than Android users.

 But, the study of DeltaDNA revealed that the smartphones such as Google Pixel and Samsung Galaxy S are not just closing the gap.
-In fact, they are actually to exceed the iPhones on ARPDAU (average revenue per daily active user) stats.
+In fact, they are actually exceed the iPhones on ARPDAU (average revenue per daily active user) stats.
 It is a chief scale to measure the money that comes in every day from the most loyal users.

 The study also went through the percentage of F2P (free-to-play) players in spending money on a daily basis.
-Samsung Galaxy S8 leads the chart in not just ARPDAU, but also in payer fraction, as seen in the following:
+Samsung Galaxy S8 leads the chart in not just ARPDAU but also in payer fraction, as seen in the following:

 Previous studies revealed that newer smartphones tend to monetize better than their predecessors at every single instance.
 Additionally, models bearing super-size screens monetize better than their smaller-screen counterparts, although Galaxy S models of Samsung are coming up.